Getting Started

 A domain in Criipto Verify is the DNS domain on which you call our service to perform authentication.

-Domains are registered for either test or production and as such determines whether you can use test eID accounts or real, live eID accounts.
+Domains are registered for either test or production and as such determine whether you can use test eID accounts or real, live eID accounts.

 As such, the domain is the key distinction between test and production.